 The OSH-PIP program code for the APPIC match is 2322.

 Oregon State Hospital Overview

 Oregon State Hospital is the state's primary state-run psychiatric facility for adults.
 The state hospital delivers high-quality inpatient psychiatric and medical care to patients through Forensic Psychiatric Services for patients who are judged Guilty Except for Insanity or Incompetent to Proceed to court, as well as Psychiatric Recovery Services for civilly committed patients.

 OSH-PIP submitted their first self-study in December 2015 and their first site visit occurred on August 16 and 17, 2016.
 On November 15, 2016, OSH-PIP was awarded “accredited, on contingency” status by the American Psychological Association, Commission on Accreditation with an initial date of accreditation of August 17, 2016, which is applicable to all internship classes beginning with the 2015-2016 cohort.
-Our program’s outcome data is due to the Commission on September 1, 2018, and they will review the data to determine if it is sufficient to grant full accreditation status.
+In November 2018, APA awarded OSH-PIP full APA accreditation.
+Our next accreditation site visit will be in 2021.

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: